 The Auto-merger works per Saved Place: it merges bookings that start from the same location.
 The Saved Place doesn’t have to be a Hub, it can be any Place, including a Place of a customer.

-The Auto-merger runs automatically every minute.
+By default, the Auto-merger runs automatically every minute.
 When preparing tours, it considers available drivers in the search radius around each Saved Place.
 It won’t plan tours if there are no available drivers, and it won’t plan more tours than available drivers unless the same driver is within the radius of multiple Saved Places.

 If drop-off stops of bookings have arrival times, the Auto-merger will factor them in to ensure time restrictions are met and drivers aren’t late.
 If bookings can’t be merged without violating these restrictions, they will remain unmerged.